ToolboxPlane/RadioControlSoftware/README.md

 | 6 | Empty |
 | 7 | Empty |

-All Joystick values are between 0 and 255 with 127 beeing center.
+All Joystick values are between 0 and 255 with 127 being center.

 ### Flightmodes
 | Flightmode | Number |